ioccc-src/winner/2024/ferguson1/README.md

 But again, as I made an ASCII only file any issues there shouldn't be a problem anyway.
 That is why I included it, for portability.
 I think it's pretty amazing what I did with encryption though.

+Actually, to be truly horrible, I ended up doing it after all; the [prog.orig.c](prog.orig.c) has the much fewer 134 `goto`s and [prog.c](prog.c) has 152 `goto`s.
+To be strictly technical prog.c has 134 gotos and the pre-processed version has 152 whereas the prog.orig.c has 116 gotos before pre-processing.
+Yes there was a certain amount of cheating for this but it only adds to the hellish spaghetti code and even without that 'cheating' even 100 gotos would be awful but whether you call it 116, 134 or 152, it is still horrific.
+In any case the lowest amount is 116.
+Additionally, it adds to confusion because the `goto hell; goto M;` actually occurs naturally in the code dependent on an `if` where it will do `goto hell;` OR `goto M;`.

 <div id="troubleshooting">